HenrikJoreteg/human-javascript/ch06 - models.md

       fn: function () {
         return (this.firstName + ' ' + this.lastName).trim();
       },
-      // We can optionally cache the result, doing this
+      // We can optionally cache the result.
+Doing this
       // means it won't run the function to return the result
       // unless one of the dependency values has changed since
       // the last time it was run.
 This feature can lead to